15 Hidden MemberPress Plugin Features That Will Make Your Life Easier

 Why do I use a WordPress plugin instead of using a 3rd party plugin like Kajabi?

-The MemberPress plugin comes with an add-on integration which enables you to build a community of Ambassadors for your services through an Affiliate Program.
+- The MemberPress plugin comes with an add-on integration that enables you to build a community of Ambassadors for your services through an Affiliate Program.

 Let me show you 5 features inside the MemberPress Plugin.
 You know the ones that you don’t see working until you use it!